tozpeak/jar_storm/README.md

 Also to showcase my skills at learning and gained skills in C/C++.
 C99 was chosen as an old standard, which is still in use.
 To better understand the core principles of modern C/C++ development I've decided to get a proper foundation.
 It's often easier to understand modern tools after working with older generation.

+# Disclaimer (!)

+This project **DOES NOT** have a free license, thus it is **READ ONLY**.
+Feel free to learn from my experience, but do not copy it and definetely do not present it to someone else as your own.

 # TODO

 ## Generic